Victoria Falls and Chobe Safari - 6 Days Ÿ Can by customised

 This is a travel idea, not a fixed itinerary.
 We recommend spending either two or three nights at each of the destinations (Victoria Falls and Chobe).
 You can combine this trip idea with other destinations, like the Okavango Delta, Cape Town, or the Kruger National Park.

 The cost will depend on the choice of accommodation and season.
-Expect to pay about $1100 - $1550 per person sharing for 5 nights (2 nights Vic Falls, 3 nights Chobe), excluding flights and optional activities at Victoria Falls (2015 estimate).
+Expect to pay about $1500 - $1750 per person sharing for 5 nights (2 nights Vic Falls, 3 nights Chobe or vice versa), excluding flights and optional activities at Victoria Falls (2017 estimate).

 This approximate rate is intended as a guideline only.
 Your final quoted rate may differ depending on date of travel, choice of lodge, room type and exchange rate fluctuations.
 Optional extras like an elephant-back safari and helicopter flight are not included in this estimate.
 Flights from Johannesburg can fluctuate considerably, e.g. from $150 to $500 per person each way, depending on the season.